 The decision on mobile termination rates, which was adopted in 2007, will expire in July 2010.
 Termination rates, subject to a price-control obligation and following a glide path, further decreased in May and July 2009.
-They are currently set between 7.00 \notin -cents and 8.10 \notin -cents, with an average of 7.32 \notin -cents, which is slightly above the European average.
+They are currently set between 7.00 €-cents and 8.10 €-cents, with an average of 7.32 €-cents, which is slightly above the European average.

-Following the interim decision of the Court for Business Affairs of July 2008, not annulling the NRA decision on mobile termination, but reopening the investigation, the NRA had adopted a complementary decision substantiating again its original reasoning (December 2008).
+not annulling the NRA decision on mobile termination, but reopening the investigation, the NRA had adopted a complementary decision substantiating again its original reasoning (December 2008).
 The latter decision is still pending before the Court.